 CONFERENCE TOPICS

-Freedom of Expression, Religious Freedom, Hate Speech, Human Rights, Social Justice, Human Development, Pluralist Society, Faith and Development, Legal Studies, Diversity and Equality Studies, Migration and Refugee, Ethnicity, Racial Justice, History, Diplomacy Studies, Politics and Mass Media, Information and Communication Technologies, Multiculturalism, Education, Forms of Government, Legal Studies, Social Media and Internet Communication, Demography, Peace and Conflict Studies, Artificial Intelligence, Globalism, Sustainability Science, Education, Cultural and Spiritual Development, Multiculturalism, and any other topic related to hate speech, religious freedom and freedom of expression.
+Universal Declaration of Human Rights related to: Human Rights, Religious Freedom, Social Justice, Pluralist Society, Faith and Development, Legal Studies, Diversity and Equality Studies, Migration and Refugees, Freedom of Thought and Religion, Ethnicity, Racial Justice, History, Diplomacy Studies, Politics and Mass Media, Information and Communication Technologies, Right to Education, Multiculturalism, Education, Freedom of Movement and Residence, Forms of Government, Legal Studies, Social Media and Internet Communication, Demography, Right to Asylum, Peace and Conflict Studies, Artificial Intelligence, Globalism, Right to Work, Human Development, Sustainability Science, Women & Learning, Right to Privacy, Right to Life, Right to nationality, Cultural and Spiritual Development, Multiculturalism, and Non-Discrimination.

 HOW TO ATTEND THE CONFERENCE?